Trump To Target Social Media With Executive Order - UrduPoint

 Thursday's order, according to unnamed White House officials quoted by The New York Times, will make it easier for Federal regulators to argue that the companies are "suppressing free speech when they move to suspend users or delete posts."
 Facebook chief Mark Zuckerberg waded into the row, telling Fox news that his social network -- still the biggest in the world -- steers clear of fact-checking political speech.

-"I just believe strongly that Facebook should not be the arbiter of truth of everything that people say online," Zuckerberg said in a snippet of the interview posted online Wednesday by Fox.
+"I just believe strongly that Facebook should not be the arbiter of truth of everything that people say online," Zuckerberg said in the interview.

 Twitter founder and CEO Jack Dorsey fired back on Wednesday night, saying that his platform's effort to point out misinformation did not make it an "arbiter of truth.""Our intention is to connect the dots of conflicting statements and show the information in dispute so people can judge for themselves," he tweeted.